-You may withdraw your consent to our processing of the personal information of you students at any time, However, withdrawing consent may result in the inability to use some or all of the Services.
+You may withdraw your consent to our processing of the personal information of your students at any time.
+However, withdrawing consent may result in the inability to use some or all of the Services.

-Personal information of your students may be collected directly from you or your students, from third parties, and automatically though your student’s use of the Services.
-Such information may include, but is not limited to, name, address, online activity, images, electronic communications, and school work etc.
+Personal information of your students may be collected directly from you or your students, from third parties, and automatically through your student’s use of the Services.
+Such information may include, but is not limited to, name, address, online activity, images, electronic communications, school work, etc.

 5. SECURITY.
-We follow generally accepted industry standards to protect the PII submitted to us, both during transmission and once we receive it.
+We follow generally accepted industry standards to protect the personal identifiable information submitted to us, both during transmission and once we receive it.
 However, due to the nature of Internet communications and evolving technologies, unauthorized entry or use, hardware or software failure, and other factors, the security of Customer Data may be compromised at any time.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure.
-Therefore, we cannot guarantee the absolute security of PII and disclaim any assurance that such information will remain free from loss, misuse, or alteration by third parties who, despite our efforts, obtain unauthorized access.
+Therefore, we cannot guarantee the absolute security of personal identifiable information and disclaim any assurance that such information will remain free from loss, misuse, or alteration by third parties who, despite our efforts, obtain unauthorized access.

 |Third Party||Purpose||Information Shared|

 |Google Cloud Platform||Hosting||Our service runs on Google Cloud Platform, which is COPPA compliant|